|Linux / BSD|

 For other backends, Linux binaries are used due to binary compatibility provided by BSD systems to Linux executables.

 It is a Portable version of PeaZip, that means no installation is required: the Portable application is autocontained, so the software can be unpacked and used starting peazip executable, see next paragraph for more information.

 BSD binaries are precompiled for i386 and GTK2; ia-32 libs needs to be installed in ia64 systems.

 Alternatively, PeaZip Portable for Linux packages (GTK2 or Qt) can be used on BSD systems.

 Please refer to those instructions for porting or running PeaZip on Apple Mac OSX systems.

 PeaZip Portable is available either for Microsoft Windows and Linux, it does not require installation / unistallation and does not modify your system so it is recommended if you want to test the application, to run it from a removable device, to make it available over the network avoiding local installations, or if you should not modify host system (i.e. library freeze in production machines).

 To use the program simply unzip the package where you like, i.e to a removable device, to bring the application with you, or to a network path, to share the application with other users, or just to the desktop.

 To remove the program simply delete PeaZip's directory.

-deploy localization of PeaZip's user interface text in any language.
+From version 2.2 UTF-8 character encoding is supported, allowing to properly handle extended characters in filenames and to deploy localization of PeaZip's user interface text in any language.